Code-Institute-Submissions/stickandbindle/README.md

 3. On mobile and tablet, when the navigation bar toggler icon was selected, the menu items would drop down but were hidden behind the main content divs.
     Added z-index to the navigation bar to make it display in front of all other content.

+4. Navigation bar not centered on Internet Explorer, it defaults the left side of the window.
+    Added "-ms-flex-pack: center;" directly above the original "justify-content: space-evenly;.

+5. Navigation bar not centered on Safari version 10.
+    This still remains an issue.
+Tested on latest version of Safari(14) and Navigation bar was properly aligned.

 ## Deployment
 ___